 The Descriptions Should Be Unique

 We all know that copying content from the websites of competitive companies is easy and less time-consuming.
-You shouldn’t give into that temptation since plagiarism is a serious thing in the world of Internet.
+You shouldn’t give into that temptation since plagiarism is a serious thing in the world of the Internet.
 Google is known to penalise those websites that steal content from other sites.

 Even if you decide to rewrite the content just to avoid the penalties for plagiarism, you won’t achieve success with the product descriptions.
 Do you know why?
 The audience will recognise your trick.
 They don’t like seeing the same claims over and over again.
 They need something new, something unique!
 Unique product descriptions lead to real conversions.